suaefar/zero-delay-audio-codec/README.md

 Adding entry points more often will increase the required bits to encode the stream.
 This variable does not add a delay to the encoded bit-stream, but low values, e.g. 1 ms, ensure that the decoder can recover quickly if data was lost during the transmission.

+### RATE
+The rate parameter can be used to limit the variable bit rate (in a reasonable range).
+It is designed to remove the peaks, where, due to the zero-latency approach, the effect requires a few entry-points to fully kick-in.
+The current bit rate is calculated from the accumulated output of the encoder between two entry-points.
+That information is used to adaptively increase the exponent by the number of excess bits over the run of a few entry-points.
+The rate limit is shared between channels and reduces the quality in channels with high bit rates first, where a minimum of 4 bit per sample and channel is reserved.

 ## Performance (in terms of achievable bit rates)
 A small parameter space exploration for different values of QUALITY and ENTRY with a sample rate of 32 kHz.